-With the exception of three Bid components (Start-Up, Minimum Load and Transition Bids), all Bid components can vary each day, and are submitted by SCs as part of their DAM and RTM Bids.
-For Start-Up and Minimum Load Bid components, the SC selects one of two alternatives to validate their bids: Registered Cost or Proxy Cost.
+With the exception of three Bid components (Start-Up, Minimum Load and Transition Costs), all Bid components can vary each day, and are submitted by SCs as part of their DAM and RTM Bids.
+For Start-Up and Minimum Load Bid components, the SC selects one of two alternatives: Registered Cost or Proxy Cost.
 The elections are independent; that is, a Scheduling Coordinator electing either the Proxy Cost option or Registered Cost option for Start-Up Costs may make a different election for Minimum Load Costs.
 The Start-Up and Minimum Load Bid components are constant for each Trading Day for the period submitted.
 If Registered Cost is selected for Start-Up and/ or Minimum Load, the SC submits information for Start-Up and/ or Minimum Load respectively to CAISO for entry into the Master File.
-Subject to the applicable cap, these values can be updated every 30 days through the Master File Update process that is described in Attachment B. Start-Up and Minimum Load Costs under the Registered Cost Option may not exceed 150 percent of the unit's Projected Proxy Start-Up and Minimum Load Costs.
+Subject to the applicable cap, these values can be updated every 30 days through the Master File Update process that is described in Attachment B. Start-Up and Minimum Load Costs under the Registered Cost Option may not exceed 150 percent of the unit's Projected Proxy Cost for Start-Up and Minimum Load Costs.
 If the SC selects the Registered Cost Option, the values will be fixed for 30 days unless the resources costs, as calculated pursuant to the Proxy Cost option, exceed the Registered Cost option, in which case the SC may switch to the Proxy Cost option for the balance of the 30 day period. (see Attachment G for details).

-If the Proxy Cost option is selected, the Start-Up and Minimum Load Bid components are calculated daily for each Generating Unit based on the daily gas price and also includes:

-- Auxiliary power costs (for Start-Up) - O&M costs (Minimum Load adder as listed in Exhibit 4-2, the adder is a value registered in the Master File) - Greenhouse gas allowance Start-Up and Minimum Load costs if applicable (see Attachment K) - Market Services Charge and System Operations Charge components of the Grid Management Charge (GMC) (for Start-Up), the Market Services Charge and System Operations Charge components of the GMC and the Bid Segment Fee component (for Minimum Load) - Major maintenance cost adder if applicable (see Attachment L), which may be different for Start-Up and Minimum Load. - Opportunity costs may also be added if the resource is Use-Limited (see Attachment N)

-The process that CAISO uses to calculate the daily fuel region price is described in Attachment C, and there is an example in section 8.2.1.3 for a Generated Bid.

-The SC is also allowed to submit a Start-Up and/or Minimum Load Bid Cost as part of a generator's Bid in the Day-Ahead Market (DAM) and or the Real-Time Market (RTM) as long as the SC elected the Proxy Cost option and the submitted Bid is not negative and is less than or equal to the Default Minimum Load Bid and Default Start-Up Bid which are calculated using the daily fuel region price, or the cost submitted by the SC and validated by CAISO via the Reference Level Change Request process (see Attachment O).
+If the Proxy Cost option is selected, the Start-Up and Minimum Load Bid components are calculated daily for each Generating Unit based on the daily gas price and includes, in addition, auxiliary power costs (for Start-Up), O&M costs (Minimum Load adder as listed in Exhibit 4-2, the adder is a value registered in the Master File), greenhouse gas allowance Start-Up and Minimum Load costs if applicable (see Attachment K), the Market Services Charge and System Operations Charge components of the Grid Management Charge (GMC) (for Start-Up), the Market Services Charge and System Operations Charge components of the GMC and the Bid Segment Fee component (for Minimum Load), and a major maintenance cost adder if applicable (see Attachment L), which may be different for Start-Up and Minimum Load.
+The process that CAISO uses to calculate the daily gas price is shown in Attachment C, and there is an example in section 8.2.1.3 for a Generated Bid.
+The SC is also allowed to submit a Start-Up and/or Minimum Load Cost Bid as part of a generator's Bid in the Day-Ahead Market (DAM) and or the Real-Time Market (RTM) as long as the SC elected the Proxy Cost option for them and the submitted Bid is not negative and is less than or equal to the proxy cost calculated using the daily Gas Price Index and the Relative Proxy (Start-up or Minimum Load) Cost Ceiling.
 RTM submissions will not be used if the resources was committed in the DAM, the DAM Daily Components will be copied to the RTM bid.